rancher/dashboard/docs/developer/getting-started/development.md

 SSR causes certain NUXT component functions to execute server side, for example `async fetch`, `asyncData` and `nuxtServerInit`.
 State returned by these and the core Vuex store is transferred back to the client by the `window.__NUXT__` property.
 As these contain resources that should be Proxy objects the Dashboard rehydrates them as such via `plugins/steve/index.js`.
 There you can see any resource tagged with `__rehydrate` or array with  `__rehydrateAll__<x>` will be converted into back into a Proxy object in the client.

 ## Products & Side Nav
 Products are top level features that are reached via the header top left menu.
-Some are built in (`Cluster Explorer`, `Apps & Marketplace`, `Users & Authentication`) and some are enabled after installing the required helm charts via `Apps & Marketplace` (see 'Rancher' charts in the `Charts` page ).
+Some are built in (`Cluster Explorer`, `Apps`, `Users & Authentication`) and some are enabled after installing the required helm charts via `Apps` (see 'Rancher' charts in the `Charts` page ).

 Configuration for each product can be found in `/config/product`.
 These define the product itself, menu items in side nav, spoofed types, etc. These settings are stored in the `type-map` section of the store and manipulated with functions in `/store/type-map.js`.
 Some stand out functions include